Linking organic matter quality and preservation in coastal sediments2019-

 Reconstructing reservoir age for a better understanding of carbon cycling

-Dr. Guillaume Soulet received his Ph.D. at the University of Aix-Marseille III, France.
+Dr. Guillaume Soulet, a Postdoc Scholar who received his Ph.D. at the University of Aix-Marseille III, France.
 As a WHOI postdoctoral scholar advised by Valier Galy (MC&G), Ann McNichol (NOSAMS), and Liviu Giosan (G&G), Guillaume developed various methodologies to calculate and reconstruct 14C reservoir age offset.
 He used the developed methodologies and reservoir age as a proxy to better understand carbon cycling and hydrologic changes of the Black Sea during the Holocene.
 He developed a novel method to measure the atmospheric 14C of aquatic sediments devoid of terrestrial macrofossil: the 14C isochron method.

 Constraining Sources & Fates of Organic Molecules in the Oceans